-- Shirts: Polo or Oxford shirts with the Thunderbird Adventist Academy logo are to be worn during the academic day.
-No bare midriffs. - Pants: Navy or tan/khaki color are to be worn during the academic day.
+Shirts: Polo or Oxford shirts with the Thunderbird Adventist Academy logo are to be worn during the academic day.
+No bare midriffs.

+Pants: Navy or tan/khaki color are to be worn during the academic day.
 Pants must fit at the student's natural waist and be the appropriate size for the student.
-Jeans, leggings, stretch pants, and sweatpants do not meet the classroom attire dress code. - Shorts: Navy or tan/khaki color Bermuda shorts may be worn during the academic day. - Outerwear: Only Thunderbird Adventist Academy logo outerwear may be worn in the classroom during the academic day.
-A Thunderbird Adventist Academy logo Polo or Oxford shirt must be worn under the outerwear. - Shoes: Shoes are to be worn at all times.
+Jeans, leggings, stretch pants, and sweatpants do not meet the classroom attire dress code.

+Shorts: Navy or tan/khaki color Bermuda shorts may be worn during the academic day.

+Outerwear: Solid color black or navy blue sweatshirts & hoodies (with or without TAA Logo), or any Thunderbird Adventist Academy long sleeve, jacket, sweatshirt, or hoodie (ex.
+TAA Chorale sweater, Storm Ministries Sweater, class sweatshirt/jackets, athletic warm-ups, etc.)

+Shoes: Shoes are to be worn at all times.
 Sandals with back straps are permitted.
-Flip flops, sport slides and house slippers are not school attire. - Game days: Students may wear game-day t-shirts purchased from the athletic department and uniform bottoms on designated days.
-Athletes may wear their jersey tops and uniform bottoms on the first and last home games of the year. - Casual Friday: Students may wear appropriate blue jeans or uniform pants and officially sanctioned Thunderbird shirts (polos, t-shirts, etc.) and TAA outerwear.
+Flip flops, sport slides and house slippers are not school attire.

+Game days: Athletes may wear their jersey tops and school uniform bottoms on the first and last home games of the year.
-Ladies:

-Skirts: Adams plaid skirt (from the Dennis Uniform Store or Educational Outfitters) is the official uniform skirt.
-Skirts must fit the student's natural waist and reach the top of the knee.
+Casual Friday: Students may wear appropriate blue jeans or uniform pants and officially sanctioned Thunderbird shirts (polos, t-shirts, etc.), Conference event shirts, Adventist institution shirts.